How to Start Being a Minimalist? 9 Simple Steps to Start Living with Less

 When I decided to end my relationship with most of my possessions and start pursuing a lifestyle owning less, I thought that I should do something, buy something.
 Quite ironic, I know.
 I wanted to be like the fellow bloggers and podcasters: wearing the same black clothes every day and traveling around the world with only one backpack.
 I thought: “I can’t call myself a minimalist if I don’t own and wear only black t-shirts.”
 This thought was stuck in my mind for a while till I finally realized that I don’t need to buy more stuff If my greater goal was to actually get rid of them.
 I didn’t make any sense to pursue the first.
 It was my old self speaking and I needed to block it.”How did I start being a minimalist,” you might ask?
 Well, easy.
 My minimalist journey started with a couple of trips to the dumpster and a couple of days spent in isolation.

-If you’re like me, or let say like the majority of the people populating the planet earth, you then love to spend your time and money on things: headphones, games, big screens, clothes for going out, clothes for training, clothes for traveling, clothes for in the house.
-You love your stuff and you don’t give them to anyone.
+If you’re like me, or let say like the majority of the people populating the planet earth.
+You then love to spend your time and money on things: headphones, games, big screens, clothes for going out, clothes for training, clothes for traveling, clothes for in the house, clothes… You love your stuff and you don’t give them to anyone.
 At least this is what I do.
 I don’t like other people touching my things.
 Everything I own I consider “my precious.”
-Or at least that was the case before I’ve started to look at things differently.
-Before I realized that I don’t need more things in order to feel fulfilled.
+Or at least that was the case before.

 Which pill did you take?
 I knew it, the red one, right?

 In this article, I will lay down the essentials steps for starting a minimalist life.
-A set of easy tasks that will allow you to quickly identify the real benefits of learning to live with fewer things.
+A set of easy tasks that will allow you to focus your time and efforts on the things that matter.

 1. Hate It